 Dentures - Complete, Partial, & Custom

 Due to accidents, poor oral health care, or diseases, you may have some or all of your teeth missing, leaving you with a gap.
-Dentures, both complete and partial, are meant to replace your lost teeth and gums.
+Dentures, both complete and partial, are meant to replace your lost teeth and gums from extractions or other issues.
 A visit to our dentist will suggest either you be fitted with dentures or not, depending on your mouth’s condition.
 There are two types of dentures, complete and partial dentures.
 If you need any dentures, Smile Island Pediatric & Adult Dental Group can help in creating and fixing dentures to replace your teeth and gums.

 Complete or full dentures are used when you don't have a single tooth remaining.
 They are fixed on the jaws through suction and can be removed at any time when sleeping or cleaning your dental region.
 Complete dentures are divided into two, immediate dentures and conventional dentures.
 Immediate dentures are made before the teeth are removed and put immediately after removal.
 The advantage of this is that you'll have the fake teeth while healing, but you will need re-adjustments as the jaw and gums shrink when healing, affecting their placement.